-From the Global South, Hints That U.S. May Be Spared Flu On Top Of COVID-19
+From Southern Hemisphere, Hints That U.S. May Be Spared Flu On Top Of COVID-19

 That makes public health experts hopeful that the U. S. and other northern countries might be spared the double whammy of COVID-19 and a bad flu season this winter.

-Still, they warn against complacency and say people still need to get vaccinated against flu.
+Still, they warn against complacency and say people still need to get vaccinated against the flu.

 "Because influenza surprises us.
 Viruses surprise us," says Kanta Subbarao, director of the World Health Organization's Collaborating Centre for Reference and Research on Influenza in Melbourne, Australia.
 "We are sort of seeing very little influenza activity in the Southern Hemisphere, but that doesn't allow me to predict that that will be the case for the Northern Hemisphere."